 Meet the Team

-As a well-established school, Meadowbrook is a limited liability company run by the Director of Education and Company co-director, Serena Gunn.
+As a well-established school, Meadowbrook is a limited liability company run by the School Business Manager Steve Byron; the Director of Education Serena Gunn and Headteacher Rupal Patel.

 Serena is responsible for establishing the aspirations and values of the School and ensures that her motto of ‘Excellence in Education’ is embedded in every aspect of Meadowbrook’s practice.